 Christmas Gifts for Photographers

-These pretty much go without explanation if you’re a landscape photographer, but for those of you not familiar with the struggle of long exposure photography in the winter, these are essential!
-Sitting there in the snow or freezing cold trying to catch the sun rise before it has the chance to warm you.
+These pretty much go without explanation if you’re a landscape photographer, but for those of you not familiar with the struggle of long-exposure photography in the winter, these are essential!
+Sitting there in the snow or freezing cold trying to catch the sun rising before it has the chance to warm you.

 These things are amazing and always come in handy for photographers.
 Even if it’s not just for photography items.
 I use mine for my Nikon SB-700 speedlight flashes and my Zoom H6 audio recorder when producing video content related to my photography.
 They’ve even occasionally found themselves in Xbox controllers when not being used for my photography gear.

-If the photographer you’re shopping for wants to make content for their YouTube, TikTok or Instagram Stories this would be a helpful gift to get them started.
-It includes a mobile rig for their phone, an mic for audio, lights for better visibility and of course a mini tripod that can stand up, be held up or even wrapped around obscure items for the best angle!
-If you don’t think they’re quite ready for the whole kit, I use my JOBY GorillaPod 5K a lot as a quick, easy to grab mini tripod.
-I’ll speak more on that later.
+If the photographer you’re shopping for wants to make content for their YouTube, TikTok, or Instagram Stories this would be a helpful gift to get them started.
+It includes a mobile rig for their phone, a mic for audio, lights for better visibility, and of course a mini tripod that can stand up, be held up, or even wrapped around obscure items for the best angle!
+If you don’t think they’re quite ready for the whole kit, I use my JOBY GorillaPod 5K a lot as a quick, easy-to-grab mini tripod.
+I’ll speak more about that later.